 If your call is an emergency, you may be transferred to our nursing staff for immediate attention and advice and she will speak with the doctor on your behalf where necessary.
 Don’t forget, if it is an emergency, please call 000.

-Phone Calls and Emails – If a patient would like to speak with his/her Dr, it will be up to the GP’s discretion.
+Phone Calls and Emails – If a patient would like to speak with his/her Doctor, it will be up to the GP’s discretion.
 A receptionist will normally take a message on the Doctors behalf, and will only interrupt a consultation if the matter is urgent.
-A hard copy of the email will be given to the doctor/staff member.
-We do not accept appointment bookings via email.
+A hard copy of the email will be given to the doctor/staff member, we do not accept appointment bookings via email.

 Your medical record is a confidential document.

 It is the policy of Peter Street Medical Centre to maintain security of personal health information at all times.

 Introduction to Peter Street Medical Clinic

 Peter Street Medical Centre is committed to protecting the privacy of patient information and to handling your personal information in a responsible manner in accordance with Privacy Act 1988 (Cth), the Privacy Amendment (Enhancing Privacy Protection) Act 2012, the Australian Privacy Principles and relevant State and Territory privacy legislation (referred to as privacy legislation).

 We collect information that is necessary and relevant to provide you with medical care and treatment, and to manage our medical practice.
 This information may include your name, address, date of birth, gender, health information, family history, credit card and direct debit details and contact details.
 This information may be stored on our computer medical records system and/or in the hand written medical records.